ECBCgit/barCoder/Readme.txt

 #########################################
-# This file is part of Barcoder.
+# This file is part of barCoder.
 #
-# Barcoder is free software: you can redistribute it and/or modify
+# barCoder is free software: you can redistribute it and/or modify
 # it under the terms of the GNU General Public License as published by
 # the Free Software Foundation, version 3 of the License.
 #
-# Barcoder is distributed in the hope that it will be useful,
+# barCoder is distributed in the hope that it will be useful,
 # but WITHOUT ANY WARRANTY; without even the implied warranty of
 # MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
 # GNU General Public License for more details.
 #
 # You should have received a copy of the GNU General Public License
-# along with Barcoder.
+# along with barCoder.
 If not, see <https://www.gnu.org/licenses/>.
 #
 #########################################
 # Introduction